-Australia is seeking more market access for its agricultural and services exports. and the danger is that longer medicine monopolies or other negative deregulatory concessions may be traded off to gain these.
-The UK is also seeking to join the Comprehensive and Progressive Trans-Pacific Partnership Agreement (CPTPP) which is being used as a model by both governments, and includes Investor rights to sue governments (ISDS)..
-In June 2O21 the two governments announced an agreement in principle and confirmed that ISDS has been excluded.
+Australia was seeking more market access for its agricultural and services exports. and the danger was that longer medicine monopolies or other negative deregulatory concessions may be traded off to gain these.
+The UK is also seeking to join the Comprehensive and Progressive Trans-Pacific Partnership Agreement (CPTPP) which is being used as a model by both governments, and includes Investor rights to sue governments (ISDS).
+In June 2O21 the two governments announced an agreement in principle and confirmed that ISDS has been excluded from the UKFTA.
 This was a victory for community campaigning.
 We are continuing to advocate that, when the UK joins the CPTPP, Australia and the UK should exchange side-letters confirming that ISDS will not apply between them..
 Australia has a similar CPTPP side-letter with New Zealand.

 AFTINET's initial media release after the text was released called for an independent assessment for the costs and benefits of the economic, environmental, health and gender impacts of the agreement,

-AFTINET will analyse the 32 chapters and thousands of pages of the text and make a submission to the review by the Joint Standing Committee on Treaties which is expected to be announced early in 2022.
+AFTINET analysed the 32 chapters and of the text and made a submission to the review by the Joint Standing Committee on Treaties.

 Enabling legislation for the Australia-UK FTA (AUKFTA) was tabled in parliament on October 27 and was passed on November 22.
 The Joint Standing Committee on Treaties (JSCOT) Report on the AUKFTA was tabled on November 17, leaving little time for it to be considered by parliament.
 The government made statements urging the quick passage of the legislation.
 The report recommended in favour of the enabling legislation, but they reflected some of AFTINET’s concerns.

 Our preference was for these issues to be addressed before the enabling legislation, but failing this we have asked the government to address these issues in the reviews of some parts of the AUKFTA which are scheduled in the next two years.